 Even if your outdoor space is minimal, consider investing in a small raised garden bed and plant a few vegetables.
 No outdoor space?
 Fresh herbs still do pretty well inside.

+Add this to your kitchen routine.
 You'll put your food waste to good use and help your garden thrive.

-Avoid getting duped by "green" buzzwords.
+Avoid getting duped by green buzzwords

 "Organic is dope, but informed is better," says Fountain.
-"When I was living on a farm for two and half years, I would often hear farmers frustrated as consumers would snub this produce it if was not 100% certified organic.
-Organic licensing is a more complex system than we might know and buying off buzzwords doesn't help local producers who can explain what they do and don't use on their produce (or in raising their animals)."
+"When I was living on a farm for two and half years, I would often hear farmers frustrated as consumers would snub produce if was not 100% certified organic.
+Organic licensing is a more complex system than we might know, and buying off buzzwords doesn't help local producers who can explain what they do and don't use on their produce (or in raising their animals)."

 Rethink "clean" beauty